SniperOO7/VIP-Premium-FULL-VERSION/README.md

      - VIP Premium - Module [Sparks & Nade trails & Tracers]
     	- this module allow VIP players to on/off bullet sparks, bullet trails and nade trails
     	- you can change each of the benefits, if will be enabled/disabled
     	- (you don't have to use it, if you don't want to)
+     - VIP Premium - Module [Restriction]
+    	- this module allow VIP players to use/buy weapons, that normal players can't
+    	- you can change which gun is restricted
+    	- (you don't have to use it, if you don't want to)
     - Full version of knife-premium (all information on github)
     - Every benefit in the plugin can be disabled!